-Hyundai Ioniq Review 2022
+Hyundai Ioniq (2016 – 2022) Review

-Hyundai Ioniq At A Glance
+Hyundai Ioniq (2016 – 2022) At A Glance

-The battery-powered version, identified by its smooth front grille, has a range of up to 174 miles on a full charge.
+The battery-powered full-electric version, identified by its smooth front grille, has a range of up to 174 miles on a full charge.
 It’s extremely responsive at low speeds, making it a perky performer in town, but it also copes well at motorway speeds, helped by its very quiet cabin.

 The plug-in hybrid version combines the best of both worlds, in theory – giving enough electric range to cover the average commute, but with a conventional petrol engine to take over when travelling further afield.

-Inside, the Ioniq is neatly laid out, comfortable and comes with plenty of technology.
-There’s a standard-fit touchscreen, but you’ll need Premium trim to get Android Auto and Apple CarPlay functionality, which means apps like Spotify and Google Maps can be accessed on the move.
+Inside, the Hyundai Ioniq is neatly laid out, comfortable and comes with plenty of technology.
+There’s a standard-fit touchscreen, but you’ll need Premium trim to get the Android Auto and Apple CarPlay functionality that allows apps such as Spotify and Google Maps to be accessed on the move.

-Boot space is ample for shopping or luggage, but is slightly restricted on the EV, owing to the larger battery pack.
-There’s also a couple of charging leads to haul around, though they’re not too bulky.
+Boot space is fine for shopping or luggage, but is slightly restricted on the EV, owing to the larger battery pack.
+There’s also a couple of charging leads to haul around, although they’re not too bulky.

 For those seeking an alternatively-fuelled used car, the Hyundai Ioniq is an interesting choice.
 It’s well equipped and provides options to suit most types of driving.